September 25 - November 27, 2020

 The Arts Building Peace online course is designed for artists, teachers, facilitators, cultural workers, community animators, scholars, practitioners, and anyone else who is desires to incorporate creative approaches to conflict in their work.
 The course is built on the experiences and lessons of the Arts Approaches to Community-Based Peacebuilding course that has been offered at the Mindanao Peacebuilding Institute Annual Peacebuilding Training over the last two decades.
 Those who have taken that course may also take this online course as it offers new and advanced knowledge and skills in arts, culture and building peace.

-The course is now underway.
+The course is now completed.
 We are leaving this information here in case you may be interested in this course in the future.
 If so, please let us know.

 Babu Ayindo is a storyteller, teacher, facilitator, researcher and writer.
 For over two decades he has been involved in arts and peacebuilding work in various contexts.
 In the past, he has served as artistic director of Chelepe Arts (Nairobi, Kenya) and founding artistic director of Amani People’s Theatre (Nairobi, Kenya).
 At Amani People’s Theatre he led community-based creative and dialogical peacebuilding processes that drew from Indigenous African arts, Theatre of the Oppressed and Playback Theatre.
 He has also designed and taught arts-based approaches to peacebuilding summer courses in seven peacebuilding institutes in Africa, Asia, the Pacific and North America.
 To date, he continues to draw from Indigenous arts and Forum Theatre in his community-based healing and peacebuilding work.
 He holds a BEd from Kenyatta University in Nairobi, Kenya and a MA in Peace and Conflict Studies from Eastern Mennonite University in the USA.
 In December 2017, he was awarded a PhD from the University of Otago (Aotearoa/New Zealand) for his thesis entitled Arts, Peacebuilding and Decolonization: A Comparative Study of Parihaka, Mindanao and Nairobi.